JaniceEstes/Cybersecurity_Project_1/README.md

 - Load balancers protect the network from a Denial of Service attack by evenly distributing traffic among the servers.
 The advantage of a jump box is the ability to have only one machine that can access the servers within secure networks.
 It is also a place from which all configurations can be securly made for all machines within all relative networks.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+Integrating an ELK server, which peers into the network containing the DVWA machines, allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat watches for and collects log data and new content from within log files.
 - Metricbeat records metrics collected from the system and services running on the server.